FreeToolsForever/WebTools/README.md

     *   [Countdown Timer](https://www.thefreewebtools.com/math-time/stopwatch/timer)

 ### Advanced Calculator
 *   **Description:** A powerful, web-based tool designed for students, professionals, and anyone needing more than just basic arithmetic.
 It combines the simplicity of a standard calculator with the functionality of a scientific one.
 Features include trigonometric functions (sin, cos, tan), logarithms, exponentiation, and a history log to track your calculations.
 Its responsive design ensures a seamless experience on both desktop and mobile devices.
+You can use this calculator just with your keyboard too, no mouse needed!
 *   **Capabilities:**
     *   Scientific functions (trig, log, exp) and basic arithmetic.
     *   Calculation history and mobile-friendly interface.